KDomingo owns a ground fogger and has experimented with many different fog techniques.

-If you can afford it, I recommend using dry ice because it's extremely colder than regular ice made from water and, more importantly, there's no cleaning after it melts.
+If you can afford it, I recommend using dry ice because it's colder than regular ice made from water—and, more importantly, there's no cleaning required after it melts.
 Dry ice undergoes sublimation, which means it melts into a gas, not a liquid.
 Also, instead of using dry ice exclusively, you can add it to regular ice to slow down the melting rate of both ices.

-The disadvantages to using dry ice, besides being more expensive than regular ice, is that you have to use it the day you buy it because it will melt, unless you happen to have a cooler that is capable of achieving a temperature of -100°F. If you didn't know, the normal household kitchen refrigerator can barely go below 0°F. With that being said, another disadvantage is handling it.
-You need thick gloves or you can suffer from a dry ice "burn" because of how cold it is.
+The disadvantage to using dry ice, besides the expense, is that you have to use it the day you buy it; otherwise, it will melt—unless you happen to have a cooler that is capable of achieving a temperature of -100°F. If you didn't know, the normal household kitchen refrigerator can barely go below 0°F. With that being said, another disadvantage is handling it.
+You need thick gloves or you might suffer from a dry ice "burn" because of how cold it is.

 Warm Up the Surroundings

-Another way to help keep the fog low, if you are inside a building or room where you can control the temperature, turning on the heater before using your fog machine will help keep the fog low.
+Another way to help keep the fog low is to turn on the heater before using your fog machine (if you are inside a building or room where you can control the temperature).
 The greater the contrast between the temperature of the surroundings and the fog, the lower your fog will be.